TACC/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 To implement a neural network, at minimum we would need functions to:

- 1. Create individual perceptrons of a specific size (i.e., *dimension*) and initialize and maintain that number of weights equal as well as a bias term.
+ 1. Create individual perceptrons of a specific size (i.e., *dimension*) and initialize a number of weights equal to the input dimension, along with a bias term.
  2. Create layers in our network comprised of a certain number of perceptrons as well as the non-linear activation function to use.
  3. Compute the output of a layer for some input of the appropriate shape.